 Windows is an operating system that is becoming more and more sophisticated and refined.
 However, it is not exempt from errors or problems.
 It is a big problem that the files couldn't show though they still exist.
 It may be a problem with the device or the file.
-By reading the post, you will know why the hard drive couldn't show up.
-And of course, useful and simple solutions have been illustrated for your convenience.
+By reading this post, you will understand the reasons behind the issue of a "hard drive not showing files though they still exist."
+Additionally, we provide useful and straightforward solutions to help you fix the issue of internal and external hard drives not showing files on your PC.
 Each solution is considerately picture-guided.
 Just scroll to find out how to make the hard drive files show up.

 The file problem can occur on internal or external hard drives, SSDs, flash drives, SD cards, and practically on any storage device.
 And the causes are various, you can check below to know why your files could not show up on the hard disk.